kletobias/p2022/_projects/deep-dive-tabular-data-pt-5.md

 layout: distill
 title: 'Deep Dive Tabular Data Pt.
 5'
 date: 2023-01-05
-description: 'Out-of-domain problem: What it is, why it is important, how to spot it and how to deal with it.'
+description: 'Feature importance for feature selection and the out-of-domain problem: What it is, why it is important, how to spot it and how to deal with it.'
 img: 'assets/img/838338477938@+-791693336.jpg'
 tags: ['feature-importance', 'model-accuracy', 'out-of-domain-problem', 'random-forest', 'tabular-data']
 category: ['tabular-data']